SocioDroid/BookBase/README.md

 <table>
 <tr>
 <td>
-The project, “BOOKBANK” is a Ruby on Rails application consisting of a basic UI for users to enter personal data, like and comment on other's post and follow friends.
-The entered data is then stored in a S3 bucket.
-The information stored in database is fetched and diplayed in an Instagram inspired format for users to be able to see the posts.
+The project, “BOOKBANK” is a Django-based application consisting of an elegant UI for users to register and login and facilitate themselves with the book buy and sell functionality.
+The application is e-commerce website to trade used books based on current trends.
 </td>
 </tr>
 </table>